crf8472/libarcstk/BUILD.md

 This will install the following files to your system:

-- the shared object libarcs.so.x.y.z (along with a symbolic link ``libarcs.so``) in the standard library location (e.g. /usr/local/lib)
+- the shared object libarcstk.so.x.y.z (along with a symbolic link ``libarcstk.so``) in the standard library location (e.g. /usr/local/lib)
 - the seven public header files calculate.hpp, checksum.hpp, identifier.hpp,
   logging.hpp, match.hpp, parse.hpp and samples.hpp in the standard include
   location (e.g. /usr/local/include).
-- the pkg-config configuration file libarcs.pc
+- the pkg-config configuration file libarcstk.pc

 You can change the install prefix by calling cmake with the ``-DCMAKE_INSTALL_PREFIX=/path/to/install/dir`` switch.